vivin/gradle-semantic-build-versioning/README.md

 # Options and use-cases

-The plugin has a few configuration options that you can use to fine-tune its behavior, or to provide additional options for certain tasks.
+The plugin has a few configuration options that you can use to fine-tune its behavior, or to provide additional options for certain tasks or properties.
 All these options are configured inside the `semantic-build-versioning.gradle` file that has to be present for each project in the build on which this plugin should operate.

 ## General options